-The title page will include a running head, student name, paper title, course title, rubric, course number, section number, professor name and submission date.
-The student name, paper title, course title, rubric, course number, section number, professor name and submission date are to be placed in the center of the page and is to be centered (middle) on the page.
+The title page will include a running head, student name and university are to be placed in the center of the page and centered (middle) on the page.
 This information is to be double-spaced.

 Students are expected to submit their own original work and cite the work of others.
 Recycling papers form other classes (self-plagiarism) will result in a grade of zero (0).
 Students are to avoid excessive quotes and to synthesize information when writing papers, case studies, journals and various other assignments.
 References should be no older than five (5) years unless it is a seminal reference.